-I cover general news and am particularly interested in stories about health, mining and social issues.
+I cover general news and am particularly interested in stories about health, displacement and the effects of conflict.

 My earliest memories of photography are small, black and white photos of my grandmother’s family.
 I remember the studio portraits that hung on the walls at her house showing her and my grandfather when they were young.
 And I remember my father photographing me with a little camera in my grandmother’s garden, next to a newly planted cherry tree.

 At the end of high school I wanted to go and study photography at university.
 That meant taking a photography exam, so I started shooting with an old film Minolta and had a second-year student teach me the basics of how to use the camera, get to grips with composition, and develop film in his small kitchen in my hometown.

 I started out as a photographer for a small shopping magazine in the town where I grew up.
 I was both taking pictures and writing for the publication and I would photograph watches, T-shirt stores, pet shops, construction material shops, etc.